jruizcabrejos/jruizcabrejos/content/post/hello-world-i-guess-20241209/index.md

 <img src="./methods_slide_lshtm.png" alt="Slide">
 <figcaption>Figure 1.
 Slide from a presentation for the course 'Data Challenge', as part of my MSc programme.
 Map on the right is my own.
 Diagram on the left probably not.</figcaption>

-My documentation problem comes down to my "personal" projects ([pet projects?](https://www.urbandictionary.com/define.php?term=pet%20project)).
+My documentation problem comes down to my "personal" projects {{< pagenote "[_pet projects_ (?)](https://www.urbandictionary.com/define.php?term=pet%20project)"/>}}.
 Over the years I have written code in R for several tools to process, scrap, or extract data.
 I have generated data visualizations (most terrible, some great) that are located *somewhere* in the many virtual files I possess, but none of it has been publicly posted anywhere.

 Some fragments of code lost to time are not impressive (or at least I would not call them as such), but I always think of them whenever I am asked for examples of previous work I have done.